TezosTaqueria/taqueria-github-action/README.md

 ### `originate`

-Whether or not to originate the contracts to the target environment.
-Can be 'yes' or 'no' and defaults to 'yes'.
+When set to True/true, contracts will be originated to the environment defined with the `environment` variable (leave empty for default).
 This option makes use of the `taquito` plugin so please make sure to install it.

 ### `environment`